theMoor9/ArxFramework/README.md

-# ArxFramework
+# SolidArx-Framework

 ## Introduction

-**ArxFramework** is a modular and flexible library that takes the form of a "Boilerplate" once configured, facilitating the development of a designated application.
+**SolidArx** is a Framework which acts as a modular and flexible library that takes the form of a "Boilerplate" once configured, facilitating the development of a designated application.
 It is designed to support the development of various types of applications, including web applications, API backends, desktop applications, automation and scripting systems, and embedded systems.

 ### Key Features: